lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 Today wasp-os works great on Bare Metal (i.e. PineTime hardware).
 It doesn't require an embedded operating system, because the underlying MicroPython runtime serves as a bare-bones operating system.

-# Better wasp-os and MicroPython on PineTime
+# Better MicroPython and wasp-os on PineTime

 _How shall we make wasp-os better?_

-Here's what I think...
+I'm now coding these enhancements in MicroPython...

 1. __Easier Installation__